Sheffy45/Velten-Schulte/README.md

 # Velten-Schulte
-This is my first respiratory and I pray that I learn and expand my knowledge in my programming skills
+This is my first respository and I pray that I learn and expand my knowledge in my programming skills